The Weil Decoration of the Horrocks-Mumford Bundle: Introduction

-inside the field of rational functions $K:=K(X)$ of $X$ (here and in the sequel, we don't distinguish between $K$ and the constant sheaf induced by $K$).
-This can be generalised to reflexive sheaves of higher rank using the notion of a {\em Weil decoration}.
-By torsion-freeness, any reflexive sheaf $\CE$ sits inside its generic stalk $\CE_\eta$.
-Then every $0\neq e\in\CE_\eta$ gives rise to the reflexive rank one sheaf
+We generalise this correspondence to reflexive sheaves of higher rank.
+Namely, any reflexive sheaf $\CE$ sits inside its generic stalk $\CE_\eta$ by torsion-freeness, and every $0\neq e\in\CE_\eta$ gives rise to the reflexive rank one sheaf